Building content that keeps working — even as the rules change.

 Content Strategy

-I define what content to create, how it should be structured, where it belongs, and when it’s actually needed.
-That means aligning content with real user intent, product context, and long-term discoverability — not just funnel stages or quarterly goals.
+That means aligning content to real user intent, product context, and long-term discoverability — not just funnel stages or short-term goals.

 Content Creation